-The much anticipated Season 8 player auction for Pro Kabaddi is all set to take place from August 29-31 in Mumbai.
-It will be a three-day event with more than 450 players going under the hammer and here’s a closer look at how the Season 8 auction is going to work.
+The much anticipated Season 9 player auction for Pro Kabaddi is all set to take place from August 5-6 in Mumbai.
+It will be a two-day event with more than 500 players going under the hammer and here’s a closer look at how the Season 9 auction is going to work.

 Player pool and squad size

-The Pro Kabaddi Season 8 player auction will feature players released by teams ahead, overseas players, New Young Players (NYPs) identified through Mashal Sports’ Future Kabaddi Heroes scouting programme and the top eight ranked teams from the Senior National Kabaddi Championship over the last two seasons.
+The Pro Kabaddi Season 9 player auction will feature players released by teams, overseas players, New Young Players (NYPs) identified through Mashal Sports’ Future Kabaddi Heroes scouting programme, the top eight ranked teams from the Senior National Kabaddi Championship over the last two seasons and the top two teams of the Khelo India University Games 2021.

 Each franchise requires a minimum of 18 players and a maximum of 25 players in their squad as per the Pro Kabaddi auction rules.
 Teams are allowed a minimum of two and a maximum of four overseas players in their squad.